 While there are a number of different definitions for “Customer Journey Map,” it’s generally a visual outline of all the ways customers are interacting with your brand.
 By taking your omni-channel presence and building a detailed flow chart of when, where, and how you interact with an audience, it becomes easier to see how all the moving pieces fit together.
 You gain a better understanding of how each touch point influences the others.
 And strengthening your customer experience strategy becomes more streamlined because all the dots are connected in one place.

-From a ground-level and tactical perspective, Customer Journey Mapping tremendously helps with things like content creation and personalization.
+From a ground-level and tactical perspective, Customer Journey Mapping tremendously helps with brand growth through things like content creation and personalization.
 You can insert a unique customer persona and follow along was they walk through their journey with your brand.
 By putting yourself in your customers’ shoes, you’ll see and think about the experiences you’re offering differently.

 2) Brand Awareness & Perception Study